SRiazRaza/Core-RCC/README.md

 # Core-RCC
-This repository logs and calculate all possible computation for Castings Center.
+This repository logs and calculate all possible computation for Smart RCC Application.
-# Prerequisites Required
+Prerequisites Required
 The Prerequisite application required to run this program are:
 1. Visual Studio 2015.
 2. MySQL Workbench.